No social media platform has taken the world by storm quite like TikTok.

 TikTok insists it would not provide foreign user data to the Chinese government even if it was requested to do so, but this has not been enough to appease Congress.

-Will TikTok actually be banned?
+Is TikTok actually getting banned?

 While a ban on TikTok is possible, it’s not very likely.
 Bytedance is already in talks with US officials to address Congress’ security concerns and is likely to do everything it can to avoid a ban in the US, even if it means selling TikTok to a US company.